microsoft/code-with-engineering-playbook/automated-testing/performance-testing/readme.md

     * If the test environment has similar capacity as the production environment, or if it has lower capacity and the tests need to occur with the load scaled down?
 * Test Environment configuration : configure the test environment as per the plan
 * Test Execution , Result analysis and re-testing :
-  * The test are executed, the results are collectioned and the environments are monitored
+  * The test are executed, the results are collected and the environments are monitored
   * The results are analysed
   * Depending on the scenario, modification of application or configuration are done and tests are executed again.
-For instance in case of a load test if the earlier execution shows that the performance targets for response time are not met and this is corellated with a component (say database) responding slowly, then optimizations to that component are made, and the tests are exectuted again
+For instance in case of a load test if the earlier execution shows that the performance targets for response time are not met and this is corelated with a component (say database) responding slowly, then optimizations to that component are made, and the tests are executed again

 ## Performance testing Frameworks and Tools